 Although retinal detachment usually occurs in one eye, there is a 15% chance of developing it in the other eye, and this risk

 increases to 25-30% in patients who have had cataracts extracted from both eyes

 Our optometrists can diagnose retinal detachment during our comprehensive eye examinations where we look at the inside of your eyes with a dilated eye examination and/or special retinal photography.

 What is the treatment for a retinal detachment?

-There are several methods of treating a detached retina which all depend on finding and closing the holes (tears) which have formed in the retina.
+There are several methods of treating a detached retina which all depend on the type, location, and size of the retinal detachment.

-In this treatment, Adatomed Silicon Oil is a sterile, colorless liquid injected into the eye and mechanically holds the retina in place until it reattaches.
+In this treatment, silicon oil is a sterile, colorless liquid injected into the eye and mechanically holds the retina in place until it reattaches.
 The oil is not intended to remain in the eye permanently, but is usually removed within a year.

 Cryopexy and Laser Photocoagulation